codeclimate/codeclimate-rubocop/config/contents/lint/loop.md

     # good

-    # using while
+    # while replacement
-    while some_condition
+    loop do
       do_something
+      break unless some_condition
     end

 ### Example:

     # good

-    # using until
+    # until replacement
-    until some_condition
+    loop do
       do_something
+      break if some_condition
     end